schmelling/clock_evo/open_notebook/README.md

 Weekly progress reports will be published as an issue in the GitHub Repo.
 These reports will be titled by the date of the week and include he following informations:

-* a "Reports" section with tasks approached during the week
+* "Reports" section with tasks approached during the week
-* a "Outlook" section with tasks for the upcoming week
+* "Outlook" section with tasks for the upcoming week

 ### Reports

 Reports should include:

-* a bullet list of things accomplished in the week
+* bullet list of things accomplished in the week
 * number of issues closed and opened during the week.
 * open problems and questions